Justices to hear property rights dispute over family's land

 - Canadians’ satirical border ‘solution’ designed to drive Trump up wall VIEW

-The family is being represented by the Pacific Legal Foundation, a public interest law firm that focuses on property rights.

-Lower courts ruled that viewing the Murr property as a whole, it retains practical use as a residential lot and does not warrant compensation from the government.
+The Murrs had viewed the vacant property as a long-term investment and say it has been assessed at $400,000.

+A Wisconsin appeals court sided with the county, saying zoning rules did not take away the property’s value because the Murrs could still use both lots as a vacation property or sell them as a whole.

-The county says a ruling against it would undermine its ability to minimize flood damage and maintain property values in the area.
+The county argues that a ruling against it would undermine its ability to minimize flood damage and maintain property values in the area.
 It argues that the family has treated both parcels as a single lot and says they could build a new home on either lot.

-California and eight other states argue in a brief to the court that a win for the property owners could discourage local governments from adopting land-use regulations that protect the environment, or else risk costly financial exposure from having to pay landowners.

-On the other side, Nevada and eight states say if Wisconsin’s interpretation stands, it would leave property “vulnerable to large-scale uncompensated encroachment by the government.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.